November 18, 2025

 A child with poor eye tracking, unstable fixation, or reduced visual-motor coordination may:

 As an aside, many parents ask how vision can affect handwriting.
 Handwriting is a complex skill, involving fine motor coordination, spatial awareness, and visual-motor integration.
 From a developmental and functional optometry perspective, handwriting represents a motor output based on visual sensory input—if the information entering the visual system is inaccurate or inefficient, the written output will reflect that.
-As my mentor from SUNY College of Optometry, Dr. Rochelle Mozlin, use to say: “Garbage in, garbage out.”
+As my mentor from SUNY College of Optometry, Dr. Rochelle Mozlin, used to say: “Garbage in, garbage out.”

 This is an example of a visual discrimination test part of the TVPS-4 test.